andrew-ni/container-service-extension/docs/cse-essential-pks.md

 *Only system administrator can use `vcd cse ovdc compute-policy ...` commands*

-*Limiting access to VMware Essential PKS template is only available on VMware vCloud Director 10.
-There is no way to limit access to VMware Essential PKS template on older VMware vCloud Director versions*
+*Restricting deployments from VMware Essential PKS template is only available on VMware vCloud Director 10.
+There is no way to restrict deployments from VMware Essential PKS template on older VMware vCloud Director versions.*

 Please refer to [here](TODO) for further information on enabling VMware Essential PKS.